Subarctic2796/DuckX/README.md

 # DuckX

+> [!NOTE]
-This is forked version of [duckx](https://github.com/amiremohamadi/duckx) and can now act as a header only library.
+> Header only works if you recompile it completely everytime, you can't compile it as a separate translation unit yet This is forked version of [duckx](https://github.com/amiremohamadi/duckx) and can now act as a header only library.
 Although it is a fork nothing besides making it into a header only library has changed.
 I haven't made any changes to the implementation besides from moving files around and moving functions around.
 I have also made